About Concord Law School at Purdue Global

-Concord Law School is part of Purdue University Global, a public, nonprofit school within the respected Purdue University system.
+Concord Law School is part of Purdue Global, a public, nonprofit school within the respected Purdue University system.
 Founded in 1998, Concord was the first U.S. law school to offer students a traditional law school program online, including interactive live classes, frequent testing with extensive feedback, and nationally respected faculty members.
+We are also accredited by the Committee of Bar Examiners of the State Bar of California.
 Offering rigorous, rewarding online degree programs, Concord provides students with a first-rate law school education that is affordable and reflects the needs of today’s employers, delivered in a convenient, highly supportive environment.

-Concord was the nation’s first online law school—and the first to be regionally accredited.
+Concord was the nation’s first online law school—and one of the first to be accredited by the State Bar of California.

 Read about our law school’s mission, history, and key milestones.